simplicitesoftware/documentation/docs/documentation/integration/librairies/ajax-api.md

 Introduction
 ------------

-The JavaScript files to include to use the Simplicité&reg Ajax API are:
+The JavaScript files to include to use the Simplicit&eacute;&reg Ajax API are:

 - `scripts/ajax/appsession.js` (required) for application level services
 - `scripts/ajax/grant.js` (required) for grant data manipulation (as of version 4.0)